2022 Ohio Corn Performance Test

 MEASUREMENTS AND RECORDS

 YIELD.
-The center two rows of each plot were harvested with a self propelled two row research combine.
-Yields were reported as bushels of grain per acre (Bu/A) at 15.5 percent moisture.
+The center two rows of each plot were harvested with a self propelled two row picker sheller combine.
+Yields are reported as bushels of grain per acre (Bu/A) at 15.5 percent moisture.

 MOISTURE (Harv Mst).
 A grain moisture determination was made from each plot with an electrical conductance moisture meter.
-Grain moisture was reported as percent grain moisture.
+Grain moisture is reported as percent grain moisture.

 LODGING (Stk Ldg).
-The number of broken stalks in each plot was determined just prior to harvest.
+The number of broken stalks in each plot was determined prior to harvest.
 Only those plants with a stalk broken below the ear were considered stalk lodged.
-Stalk lodging was reported as a percentage of final plant stand.
+Stalk lodging is reported as a percentage of final plant stand.

 EMERGENCE (Emg).
-An emergence count was made on each plot after plant emergence.
-The emergence percentage was computed based on the number of plants and the number of seeds planted and was reported as a percentage of the seeds planted.
+A plant count was made on each test plot after plant emergence.
+The emergence percentage was computed based on the number of plants and the number of seeds planted and reported as the percentage of seeds planted.

 TEST WEIGHT (TW).
 Test weights were recorded in pounds per bushel on grain samples at field moisture.
 The results are a summary (average) of all sites in each region.